eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 <!-- try-post:
     findPrimes();
 -->
-    doc "Print a list of all two-digit prime numbers." void findPrimes() {
+    "Print a list of all two-digit prime numbers." void findPrimes() {
         print([ for (i in 2..99) if (prime(i)) i ]);
     }